tensorlayer/TensorLayerX/README.md

 # Design Features

-Compare with TensorLayer 1.0 and 2.0, TensorLayerX is a brand new seperated project for multi-backend propose, this project is designed for
+Compare with [TensorLayer](https://github.com/tensorlayer/TensorLayer), TensorLayerX is a brand new seperated project for multi-backend propose, this project is designed for

 # Extensive Examples